Friday, January 08, 2021

 small pinch of salt

-60 grams unsalted butter
+60 grams vegan block butter

 For the decoration